Are these the best cryptocurrency and blockchain stocks to buy?

 The original aim of cryptocurrencies was to create a digital currency that could be used to make digital payments.
 Along with PayPal, Square is one of the largest payment processing providers in the world, and it has been facilitating payments via bitcoin since 2017.

 In recent years, Square has been working to make it easier for its business users to use bitcoin as a payment, paving the way for wider crypto integrations in the future.
-For investors who believe in the future of digital payments, Square stock could be a good starting point.
+For traders who believe in the future of digital payments, Square stock could be a good starting point.

 Crypto mining requires an enormous amount of data, and all that data has to be stored on specialist graphics processing units (GPUs).
 NVIDIA’s GPUs are extremely sought-after by crypto miners, and the company’s stock has flourished as crypto mining has become more popular.